History of Toddington services

 With Strensham about to open, Kennings wanted another service area, and went back to the same architect.
 The landscape architect was impressed by Kennings' planting and landscaping, but nobody else was.
 Their financial offer was particularly poor, ruling them out.

-Their buildings would have used light and dark brickwork, low-pitched roofs.
+Their buildings would have used light and dark brickwork, plus low-pitched roofs.
 Their restaurant would have had large areas of glass on its roof and frontage, with a paved and walled terrace overlooking the motorway and offering views to the northbound.
 Two counters in restaurant would have charged different prices, separated by folding partitions.
 Next to this was a foyer with access to toilets, offices and a Travellers Shop.

 Motorway Services Ltd

-They made two bids for Toddington each with the lorry parks closer to the buildings than the car parks.
+They made two bids for Toddington, each with the lorry parks closer to the buildings than the car parks.
 In the toilets would have been shower-baths.
 Their plans did not include a café - breaking the entry rules - but with a restaurant on the southbound side it was clear they were treating it as an extension to Newport Pagnell.

 Motorway Services Ltd were accused of recycling old designs with no regard for the specifics of the site, not even its gradients.
 They had placed a workshop across the access road.
 The firm did at least have a good reputation for its catering, and they didn't disappoint, with their experience showing in the catering arrangement.